Statistical Decision Theory with Counterfactual Loss: Identification under Strong Ignorability

-for any $k \in \cD$.
-In particular, without additional assumptions, we cannot identify a joint distribution that involves multiple potential outcomes.
-Thus, it follows that $R_{\bx}(D^\ast; \ell)$ is identifiable if and only if it can be expressed solely in terms of the distribution $\Pr(D^\ast = d, Y(k) = y\mid \bX = \bx)$ for any $d,k \in \cD, y \in \cY$.
+for every \(k\in\cD\) and \(y\in\cY\).
 This observation suggests that the additivity assumption given in Definition~\ref{def:additive} can facilitate identification.

-We first show that under additive loss, we can identify the {\it difference} in conditional counterfactual risk between any two decision-making systems even though each conditional counterfactual risk is only identifiable up to an unknown additive constant.
-That is, the conditional counterfactual risk of decision-making system $D^\ast$ can be decomposed into an identifiable part and an unidentifiable part, the latter is a function of covariates and does not depend on $D^\ast$.
+We first show that for an additive loss, we can identify the {\it difference} in conditional counterfactual risk between any two decision rules even though each conditional counterfactual risk is only identifiable up to an unknown additive constant.
+In other words, the conditional counterfactual risk of a policy $\pi$ can be decomposed into an identifiable part and an unidentifiable part, and the latter does not depend on $\pi$.

-\begin{theorem}[The Conditional Counterfactual Risk under the Additive Loss] Suppose that a counterfactual loss function takes the additive form given in Definition~\ref{def:additive}.
-Then, under Assumptions~\ref{ass:iid}--\ref{ass:ignorability}, the conditional counterfactual risk can be decomposed as,
+\begin{theorem}[The Conditional Counterfactual Risk under the Additive Loss] Fix a joint law $P \in \cP$ and a policy $\pi: \cX \to \Delta(\cD)$.
+Suppose that a counterfactual loss function $\ell^\add$ takes the additive form given in Definition~\ref{def:additive}.
+Then, under Assumptions~\ref{ass:consistency}--\ref{ass:bounded_loss}, the conditional counterfactual risk can be decomposed as,

 where